Giacomo Raspadori: Atlético Madrid

 On 11 August 2025, Raspadori officially joined La Liga club Atlético Madrid, signing a five-year contract.
 A month later, on 30 September, he netted his first goal for the club in a 5–1 victory over Eintracht Frankfurt in the Champions League.

+Atalanta

+On 15 January 2026, Raspadori returned to Italy and signed with Atalanta.

 International career

 Youth

 Raspadori took part in the 2019 UEFA European Under-19 Championship with the Italy U19 squad, scoring one goal in the tournament.

 He made his debut with the Italy U21 squad on 3 September 2020, playing against Slovenia in a friendly match.
 He took part in the 2021 UEFA European Under-21 Championship where he scored one goal in the group stage phase.

 Senior

 In June 2021, Raspadori was called up by coach Roberto Mancini to the final 26-man squad for the UEFA Euro 2020 tournament, despite never having been capped for the Italy senior squad.
 On 4 June 2021, he debuted for Italy in a friendly win over the Czech Republic, replacing Ciro Immobile in the second half.

 He made his only appearance of Euro 2020 on 20 June, in Italy's final group match against Wales in Rome, coming on as a second–half substitute for Federico Bernardeschi; the match ended in a 1–0 victory to the Italians, allowing them to top their group, On 11 July, Raspadori won the European Championship with Italy following a 3–2 penalty shoot-out victory over England at Wembley Stadium in the final, after a 1–1 draw in extra time.
 On 8 September 2021, Raspadori scored his first goal for the Italy senior national team, making the score 3–0 in an eventual 5–0 home win over Lithuania in a World Cup qualifier; ten minutes before, his off-goal shot also contributed to an own goal from the opposing defender Edgaras Utkus.
 In September 2022, he scored the only goal in a 1–0 win over England, then a goal in a 2–0 away win over Hungary, to qualify his country to the 2023 UEFA Nations League Finals.